Odawa: Raid on Pickawillany

-In the winter of 1751–1752, Charles Langlade began assembling a war party of Odawa, Potawatomi, and Ojibwe warriors who traveled to Pickawillany.
+In the winter of 1751–1752, Charles Langlade began assembling an allied war party of Odawa, Potawatomi, and Ojibwe warriors who traveled to Pickawillany.
 They attacked the village in mid-morning on June 21, 1752, and killed thirteen Miami men and captured five English traders.
 Down to as few as twenty warriors the Miami tried to negotiate terms of surrender, and Langlade promised to allow the Miami men to return home if they handed over the English.
-The Miami only sent three of the five Englishmen.
-When the Englishmen reached Langlade's lines one of his men stabbed one of the Englishmen to death, scalped him and ripped his heart out and ate it in front of the Miami men.
-Langlade's men then seized the Miami chief Memeskia, and he was killed, boiled and eaten in front of his Miami men.
+The Miami sent only three of the five Englishmen.
+When the Englishmen reached Langlade's lines, one of his men stabbed one of them to death, scalped the Englishman, and ripped his heart out and ate it in front of the Miami men.
+Langlade's men seized the Miami chief Memeskia.
+He was killed, boiled and eaten in front of his warriors.
 Afterward the Odawa released the Miami women and left for Detroit with four captured Englishmen and more than $300,000 worth (in today's dollars) of trade goods.

-This victory over the English led to the French and Indian War and contributed to the Seven Years' War.
+This French-led victory over the English is believed to have led to the French and Indian War and contributed to the Seven Years' War on the European continent.

 Treaties and removals

-In 1795, under the Treaty of Greenville, the Odawa and other members of the Western Confederacy ceded all of Ohio except the northwest area.
+In 1795, under the Treaty of Greenville, the Odawa and other members of the Western Confederacy ceded all of Ohio to the United States, except the northwest area.
 This was part of the area controlled by the Detroit Odawa.

 In 1807, the Detroit Odawa joined three other tribes, the Ojibwe, Potawatomi and Wyandot people, in signing the Treaty of Detroit under pressure from the United States.
 The agreement, between the tribes and William Hull, representing the Michigan Territory, gave the United States a large portion of today's Southeastern Michigan and a section of northwest Ohio near the Maumee River.

-Many Odawa bands moved into northern Michigan.
+Many Odawa bands moved away from the European Americans into northern Michigan.
 The tribes retained communal control of relatively small pockets of land in the territory of the Maumee River.
-Bands of Odawa occupied areas known as Roche de Boeuf, and Wolf Rapids on the upper Maumee River.
+Bands of Odawa-occupied areas are known as Roche de Boeuf and Wolf Rapids on the upper Maumee River.

-In 1817, in the first treaty involving land cessions after the War of 1812, the Ohio Odawa ceded their lands, accepting reservations at Blanchard's Creek and the Little Auglaize River (34 square miles total).
+In 1817, in the first treaty involving land cessions after the War of 1812, the Ohio Odawa ceded their lands, accepting reservations at Blanchard's Creek and the Little Auglaize River in Ohio (a total of 34 sqmi).
 These were only reserves, for which they were paid annuities for ten years.
 Pressure continued to build against the Odawa as European-American settlers moved into the area.

 After passage of the Indian Removal Act of 1830, the US government arranged for the Odawa to cede their reserves in 1831.
-The four following bands eventually all removed to areas of Kansas: Blanchard's Creek, Little Auglaize, Roche de Boeuf, and Wolf Rapids bands.
+The four following bands eventually all removed to areas of Kansas, then part of Indian Territory: the Blanchard's Creek, Little Auglaize, Roche de Boeuf, and Wolf Rapids bands.